sheetald18/InkWell/README.md

 2. Please create database with name "inkwell" in MongoDB along with 2 collections named as "users" and "notes" under same database.

-3. Navigate to the directory containing your Python API file using the terminal or command prompt.
+3. Clone the repo and navigate to the directory containing your Python API file using the terminal or command prompt.

 4. Install require packages using follwing command :